aritraroy/UltimateAndroidReference/README.md

 * [Material Palette](https://www.materialpalette.com) - Generate Material Design color palettes quickly and easily
 * [Methods Count](http://www.methodscount.com) - Your solution for a perfectly fit APK
 * [Mocky.IO](http://www.mocky.io) - Mock your HTTP responses to test your REST API
+* [Name That Color](https://github.com/galex/name-that-color-intellij-plugin) - This plugin lets you insert a name for a color you copy-paste or type in an android resource file
 * [OkBuck](https://github.com/uber/okbuck) - OkBuck is a gradle plugin that lets developers utilize the Buck build system on a gradle project
 * [Pidcat](https://github.com/JakeWharton/pidcat) - Colored logcat script which only shows log entries for a specific application package
 * [RESTMock](https://github.com/andrzejchm/RESTMock) - HTTP Server for Android Instrumentation tests